mvolkmann/blog/src/swift.md

     func getArea() -> Double
 }

-// Structs can implement protocols,
+// Structs can conform to protocols,
 // but cannot inherit from other structs or classes. struct Triangle: Shape {
     var base: Double